timoniq/fntypes/readme.md

-# monading
+# fntypes

 Functional typing in Python!

 See [examples](/examples/)

-Monading is based on the belief that raising exceptions **should be avoided**.
+fntypes is based on the belief that raising exceptions **should be avoided**.
 Therefore, it offers a set of functional types needed to write better code.
 This type strategy grants your project with higher control over type system - improves control flow

 Contributions are welcome